Husterknupp/github-api-ninja/README.md

 **Extensions**

 - Provide way to log in via the GitHub API, i.e., receive more than 5 repo statistics.
+See developer.github.com/v3/oauth_authorizations
 - Build a RESTful HTTP interface on top.
 E.g., `GET /statistics`, `GET /statistics/language`, ... seem reasonable.
 - On top of that a simple and focused GUI/Frontend would be cool.
 Enter a language name and receive the result in a beautifully nice way.